 Stormwater utility funds pay for improving and maintaining the storm drainage system.
 Improvements to the overall drainage system may have more direct benefits to some, but that does not impact the fairness of the rate or that we all benefit from stormwater management.
 While your property may not be physically connected to the drainage system, the storm water utility improves and maintains upstream facilities which in turn protects your property.
 Everybody benefits from the maintenance and improvements provided by the stormwater utility, through an improved environment, better access to roads during storm events, and reduced flooding during abnormal years.
 Maintenance of the storm drainage system helps to ensure the safety and reliability of the road system within the Storm Water Utility Area.
 Every developed property benefits from maintenance and improvements to the storm drainage system.

-If you are aware of a chronic drainage problem please contact Tom Wachholder at
+If you are aware of a chronic drainage problem please contact Garren Melton at

 271 9th Street NE

 In February of 2007, the Washington State Department of Ecology issued the Eastern Washington Phase II Municipal Stormwater Permit to the City of Wenatchee, Chelan County, Douglas County and the City of East Wenatchee.
 This permit requires each jurisdiction to develop and implement a stormwater program with the goal of reducing the amount of pollution in stormwater.